 The Volume Pricing Program (VPP) is a way for contractors or individuals to save money when making large volume orders.
 The way it works is actually pretty simple, too.
 Make up your shopping list and present it at the Pro Desk at the nearest Home Depot.
 The Pro associates will then get you the lowest possible price on orders of at least $1,500.

-When you consider just how much money a contractor spends on supplies in a given year that is a lot of savings that can really add up over time.
+Considering just how much money a contractor spends on supplies in a given year, a lot of savings can add up over time.
 When your contractor business saves money on supplies, that means there is that much more money available to win more contractor leads.

 Thanks to the Home Depot VPP, the entire process is easy, and you can even assemble your shopping list online to save additional time.
-Planning ahead has never been easier than it is when using the VPP because it means savings for your business as well as instant availability for the supplies that are essential to getting the job done in a quick and timely manner.
+Planning ahead has never been easier than it is when using the VPP because it means savings for your business and instant availability of the supplies that are essential to getting the job done quickly and quickly.

 Another great thing about the Volume Pricing Program is that there are bulk pricing-eligible products where you can save even more money when getting the essential supplies that your business needs.
-There are few feelings quite as good as being able to save a substantial amount of money when purchasing the materials that you needed for the job anyway.
+There are few feelings quite as good as saving a substantial amount of money when purchasing the materials you needed for the job anyway.
 It quite literally is a “two birds with one stone” scenario.

 There are also a few things to know.
 When you speak to the contractor’s desk, you submit your order to them.
-From there, the Pro will submit the order to the corporate office to get a price quote and, within a few hours, you will be offered a price that is somewhere in the neighborhood of 8-12% below what the retail cost of that order would normally be.
+From there, the Pro will submit the order to the corporate office to get a price quote, and within a few hours, you will be offered a price that is somewhere in the neighborhood of 8-12% below the retail cost of that order would normally be.

-On the whole, the Volume Purchase Program is potentially a very helpful one for contractor businesses of all sizes.
-If you are a smaller contractor, being able to consistently have access to essential supplies and get them at a discount price can mean the difference between an additional bid or two.
-Those can add up before you know it, making a significant difference on your bottom line.
+On the whole, the Volume Purchase Program is a potentially beneficial one for contractor businesses of all sizes.
+If you are a smaller contractor, consistently having access to essential supplies and getting them at a discount price can mean the difference between an additional bid or two.
+Those can add up before you know it, making a significant difference in your bottom line.

 Signing up for the Volume Pricing Program can be a game-changer for contractors everywhere.
 With a relatively short turnaround time and the potential for serious savings, it makes for a very smart idea for any contractor out there.
 Make the best use of every dollar by saving on bulk orders and being as prepared as you possibly can be when lining up a new or big job.